amanjha-dev/Spotify-clone/spotify-clone/README.md

 Pull requests are welcome.
 For major changes, open an issue first to discuss what you would like to change.

-## License

-This project is provided for educational purposes.
-Check the original repository or video description for license details.

----

-If you'd like, I can also:

 - Add a one-command `start` script to run both backend and frontend concurrently
 - Add a short development checklist for common env values